-With a focus on commercially viable songs, my music has received placements in Grey's Anatomy (ABC), Station 19 (ABC), BH 90210 (FOX) ALL RISE (CBS) and on the Fox & ESPN Sports Network, Grey Goose’s Live Vicariously ad campaign and feature films “Tall Girl” 2019 & "The Other Woman" 2015.
+With a focus on commercially viable songs, my music has received placements in the Tom And Jerry Movie Trailer, Grey's Anatomy (ABC), ALL RISE (CBS), Fox & ESPN Sports Network, Grey Goose’s Live Vicariously ad campaign, feature films “Tall Girl” 2019 & "The Other Woman" 2015 and many more.
 I co-wrote the Bebe Rehxa song "Miracle" from NBC SONGLAND.

 -Send your track and I can arrange / record a full horn section

 -Send your demo and I can co-produce or re-produce it to a finished product

 -Send your song and I can mix it

 I am a multi- instrumentalist specializing in horns.
 Namely, trumpet trombone, fluegelhorn, saxophone and flute.
 Combined with my years of arranging experience, I can create a beautifully blended horn section for any style of music.

 I also play guitar, bass, keyboards and percussion, along with drum programming and sounds design for music production.

 I write, produce and mix music at my home studio in Studio City, CA.